Microsoft-OpenSource-Labs/publishing-guidelines/skeleton/template.md

 # Laboratory Title

+## Table of Contents

+The Table of Contents for the Laboratory document.

 ## Overview and Pre-Requisites

 An Overview of the scope of the lab, any pre-requisites and topics covered on the lab should be clearly explained here.